Our Sustainability Vision

 With partial funding from the WA State Department of Ecology in 2022, we partnered with Zero Waste Washington to host the first-ever PreCycle Innovation Challenge.
 The competition is open to individuals and teams who seek to innovate the technologies and practices of the growing circular economy.
 The program includes 5-weeks of coaching, mentorship, workshops, and more to help teams prepare for the live pitch event.

 The PreCycle Innovation Challenge will return in 2023.
 Learn more at precyclewa.org!

 The WA Circular Innovators Network

-Seattle Good Business Network is excited to launch the WA Circular Innovators Network – an online convening platform for innovators, entrepreneurs, and businesses with Circular Economy principles (zero waste, environmental justice, waste prevention, etc.) at the forefront of their work.
+Seattle Good Business Network is thrilled to host the WA Circular Innovators Network – an online convening platform for innovators, entrepreneurs, and businesses with Circular Economy principles (zero waste, environmental justice, waste prevention, etc.) at the forefront of their work.

 Know of other individuals or businesses who would add to or benefit from being in this community?
-Request to join by emailing gro.doogelttaes@enimmsaj!
+Request to join by emailing gro.doogelttaes@yendys!